 This scheme aims to assist MSMEs in commercialising their ideas, designs, and patents by offering equity support of up to Rs 1 crore for plant & machinery at the time of incubation.
 Design projects will be offered 75% (micro) and 60% (small & medium) subsidy on total project cost, subject to a maximum of Rs.
 40 lakhs.
 Additionally, grants of Rs.
 1 crore will be provided for IPR.

-9) Interest Subsidy Eligibility Certificate (ISEC)
+9) MSME subsidies in India: Interest Subsidy Eligibility Certificate (ISEC)

 The ISEC scheme aims to fund the khadi programmes undertaken by khadi and polyvastra-based MSMEs.
 This scheme offers credit for working capital at a concessional rate of 4%.
 The burden of interest differential is borne by the central government and paid through KVIC to the lending banks.